Point72/csp/docs/wiki/get-started/IO-with-Adapters.md

 csp has [several built-in "adapters" to access certain types of data](Input-Output-Adapters-API), including Kafka and Parquet. csp requires friendly (Time Series) data types, and the I/O adapters form the interface between the data types.
 You can also write your own adapters for other data types, check the corresponding how-to guides for more details.

-In this tutorial, you and write to and read from Parquet files on the local file system.
+In this tutorial, you write to, and read from, Parquet files on the local file system.

 csp has the `ParquetWriter` and `ParquetReader` adapters to stream data to and from Parquet files.
 Check out the complete [API in the Reference documentation](https://github.com/Point72/csp/wiki/Input-Output-Adapters-API#parquet).